 - Finally, an RSS reader (like Feedly) is the tool you will use to keep track of blog posts and comments on a central space.
 Once you subscribe to everyone’s posts/comments using the OPML files provided, you can visit your RSS reader to see if anyone posted anything.

-I have created the following video to help you get acquainted with the course organization and learning environment we will be using:
+I have created the following video to help you set up the RSS environment with Feedly and the OPML files provided

 The program office has also created some resources that may be useful for some students.
 Students enrolled in MALAT have already engaged with WordPress and Feedly, but in case you need a reminder and for everyone else (especially on using using OPML in Feedly), please make sure you review the following: